 Understanding your prospects’ business pain is key.
 The better your understand, the better your ability will be to service their needs.
 A customer may call in with a simple issue like, “I can’t access my wireless router.”
 A very simple answer could be “reset your router”.
 However, the same challenge could be the result of a larger business pain.
 Perhaps their wifi network isn’t producing a signal.
 This can lead to a considerable amount of lost productivity.
 It would only be through probing questions and simply inquiring as to the extent of the challenge that you can gain a better grasp of the prospects needs.

-2. Engage, Then Inform
+2. When Selling the Solution, Engage, Then Inform

 When first contacting your prospect, ensure your message targets the business pains the prospect is facing right at the beginning.
 You want to try to capture that person’s eye (or ear) right away whether it be via email, InMail or telephone.
 The goal is to encourage your prospect to read and/or hear more about what you have to offer.

-3. Focus on Solutions, not Products
+3. Focus on Selling the Solution, not Products

 A product or service sale results from solving a problem.
 Whether it be a person or a company, you don’t buy the bottle of vitamin water because you like the colour.
 You purchase it as a means to quench your thirst.
 The drink is a solution to being thirsty.